tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 The second
-model will take as input the output of the internal activation of the modified MobileNet model.
-This is the model we'll train.
+model will take as input the output of the internal activation of the modified MobileNet model and will predict probabilities for each of the 4 output classes, up, down, left, and right.
+This is the model we'll actually train.

-By using an internal activation of MobileNet, we can reuse the features that MobileNet uses to predict the 1000 classes of ImageNet with a relatively small amount of retraining.
+By using an internal activation of MobileNet, we can reuse the features that MobileNet has already learned to predict the 1000 classes of ImageNet with a relatively small amount of retraining.

 ## About this tutorial